none-None1/EsoDev/README.md

 * Select all
 * Undo
 * Redo
+*
 Execution
 * Run

 Options
 * Language
 * Default language
 * Syntax highlighting
 * Reset and quit

 Help
 * About
 * Keyboard shortcuts

 Extensions
 * Install
 * Uninstall

+## Bugs
+There is a bug: If you enable syntax highlighting, you can't use undo and redo.
+The author is probably not good enough at programming to fix it, so if you know how to fix it, you can post an issue.

 That is EsoDev, have fun :D